|Dates||June 7 - August 2, 2014 *|

 Q: What language skills are required for the internship?

 The internship requires a minimum of upper-intermediate Spanish language ability.
+Limited internship possibilities available for students with basic to intermediate Spanish language skills.

 Q: How can I earn internship credits in my major?